Yugo: Criticism and response

 Owners of the Yugo and related models in the former Yugoslavia benefit from a ready supply of inexpensive spare parts due to general continuity in the car's design; local mechanics' ready familiarity with the Yugo also lowers the cost of ownership, since Yugos are so common and are even used as practice cars for apprentice mechanics.
 Also, the simplicity of the car's engine makes it easy to fix, and many Yugo-owners tended to fix the car themselves.
-All parts for the Yugo are readily available in the United States.

 In popular culture

 The car has achieved a symbolic status in former Yugoslavian countries due to the simplicity, reliability, and overall cheap price, and the Yugoslavian mentality of people regularly fixing their own cars instead of servicing them at their local garage.
-It was featured in many Yugoslavian films and TV series, and also in modern-day shows in former Yugoslavian countries.
-They are still very popular and are a common sight in former Yugoslavian countries, and the large number of parts make it easily repairable.
+They have been featured in many fictional works in the region, largely owing to how common they were and are in various roles.
+They are still very popular and are a common sight in former Yugoslavian countries, and the large number of parts available make it easily repairable.

 In stark contrast, in the United States, the car was frequently subjected to ridicule and mockery and it has a universally negative rating.
-Car Talk has rated it the "worst car of the millennium", and many car magazines and TV shows rate it as the worst car of the 1980s and also the worst car to be ever made.
-Despite the very low price setting in the US (with Yugo being the cheapest new car ever sold in the US when adjusted for inflation), it was ridiculed for the overall ugly design, poor quality, and large number of technical issues.
+Car Talk has rated it the "worst car of the millennium", and many car magazines and TV shows rate it as the worst car of the 1980s and also one of the worst cars ever made.
+Despite the very low price setting in the U.S. (with Yugo being the cheapest new car ever sold in the U.S. when adjusted for inflation), it was ridiculed for the overall ugly design, poor quality, and large number of technical issues.
 Many American Yugos had faulty designs that were stressed in owners' manuals to be regularly serviced, but this caused even more ridicule due to owners overlooking these issues.
 The car has become a sort of a symbol for a lemon car.

-The car was also featured in many TV shows and films, satirizing the car's poor design (the most famous examples being a rusty, beige-colored Yugo GV featured in Die Hard with a Vengeance, and a taxi-yellow Yugo in Nick & Norah's Infinite Playlist), and in the animated film Cars 2, there is a criminal organisation that consists of lemon cars, including Yugos (called "Hugos" in the film) as well as AMC Gremlins and AMC Pacers.
-In the film's sequel Cars 3, several Yugos can be seen as background cars.
+The car was also featured in many TV shows and films, satirizing the car's poor design (the most famous examples being a rusty beige Yugo GV featured in Die Hard with a Vengeance, and a taxi-yellow Yugo in Nick & Norah's Infinite Playlist).

-A Yugo was prominently featured in the 1987 feature film Dragnet, with actor Dan Aykroyd even mentioning the car by make and model year in a voice-over.